GUIDE TO THE RIVER NORTH ESK

 WHERE IS IT: Angus in Scotland (40mins north of Dundee at 70mph).
 Take Aberdeen Road from Dundee and just after Brechin take the turn off for Edzell.
 Drive through Edzell and you cross the river 2 mins later.

-PUT-INS/ TAKE-OUTS: The get out is at Dalbrack Bridge, to get to it cross the river at Gannochy bridge (lower section take-out) and turn left.
+PUT-INS/ TAKE-OUTS: The get out is at Dalbrack Bridge (NO 45730 78881), to get to it cross the river at Gannochy bridge (lower section take-out) and turn left.
 Head up the glen here for about 20 kilometres and look for a dirty roadsign to Dalbrack pointing down a pretty minor road.
 The rapid under the bridge is the gauge.

-To get to the put-in go back to the main road and continue another 3 km or so to the obvious car park, the road becomes private about 100 yds further and the river has split into 2 streams, one look at the gauging weir upstream of the car park should convince you to get on at the car park.
+To get to the put-in go back to the main road and continue another 3 km or so to the obvious car park (NO 44610 80314), the road becomes private about 100 yds further and the river has split into 2 streams, one look at the gauging weir upstream of the car park should convince you to get on at the car park.

 TIME REQUIRED: 1 hour?